 For us, "Open Marriage" amounts to nothing more than an easy-going, generous, and cheerful approval of our partner's attraction to (and for) other people.
 Our (adult) kids know all about it, think our occasional lovers are nice, and have similar views themselves.
 And interestingly, they are (if anything) markedly LESS promiscuous than their peers as a direct result.

 We are very well aware that some other people are tormented by jealous anguish, rages, and so on.
 Othello, spousal abuse, all that stuff.
 Very sad.
 This is clearly pathological, and to us seems rooted in deep insecurity, and is most disappointing.
 We are grateful we are not similarly afflicted.

 Now, it would be as unseemly for anyone to mock those who suffer jealousy as for an athlete to mock a person who is disabled and confined to a wheelchair.
 But neither is there any reason for us to pretend we cannot walk independently, when we are able.

-The various privileges and benefits we get from being legally married do help us care for each other, and for my son, and for her son and daughter, who all are supposedly adults but living with us becasue they don't seem to be able to function without the work discipline and structured home environment we create for them.
+The various privileges and benefits we get from being legally married do help us care for each other, and help out my son, and her son and daughter, who all are supposedly adults.
 And of course being married (and respecting other people's expectations) allows us to socialize harmlessly with colleagues and neighbors who otherwise might be all a-flutter over nothing.